 Prototyping is one of the most important steps to ensure that a product design is right.
 It may sound simple, but getting it right is what we are intensely focused on.
 Any knowledge, skill, or process that helps achieve that, we pursue.
 And that is anything but simple.

 We are unique in that we produce soft goods prototypes and hard goods prototypes.
 Combining both types of materials and processes offers unlimited creative options.
 Not many firms have our broad capability to marry textiles, films, plastics, fasteners and rigid parts.

 The shape and function of a product can best be evaluated with something tangible to physically hold in your hands.
 How does it look and feel compared to the 3D CAD on a computer screen?
 It’s always an eye-opener when you have a prototype to try.

 “It fits tighter (or looser) with that part.
-Let’s fix it.”
+Let’s fix that.”

-Prototyping has become more complex, but it has also become better and faster over time.
+Prototyping has become more complex, but it has also become better and faster over the years.
 But as with anything, the devil is in the details – and we are always sweating over those.
-We have years of experience in making prototypes for many different markets, including medical, consumer, food service, sanitation, water treatment, automotive, and more.
+We have about 15 years of experience in making prototypes for many different markets, including medical, consumer, food service, sanitation, water treatment, plumbing, outdoor sports, wearables, soft goods, automotive, and more.

 Selecting the Right Prototyping Method

 So you’re ready and eager to test out your idea and create a prototype.
 Now what?
 Depending upon the needs the prototype must fulfill, there are a variety of different methods from which to choose.
 We evaluate different criteria such as fidelity, speed, materials, structural integrity and cost in order to choose a prototyping method that suits our client’s needs.